gabrielvuksani/MyRoommate/replit.md

 ## Recent Changes

 **June 27, 2025 (Latest):**
+- ✓ Rebranded entire application from RoomieHub to myRoommate across all files and references
+- ✓ Updated all PWA icons to use emerald-cyan gradient (from-emerald-400 to-cyan-400) with white Home icon
+- ✓ Applied consistent logo design from landing page to manifest icons in all sizes (72x72 to 512x512)
+- ✓ Changed app title in HTML, manifest, service worker, and all screenshots to myRoommate
 - ✓ Completely wiped all database records for fresh start while preserving demo roommate listing
 - ✓ Removed all users, households, members, sessions, messages, chores, expenses, and calendar events
 - ✓ Enhanced PWA manifest with comprehensive icons, shortcuts, screenshots, and modern PWA features